Marinella & Costas Hadjis

 This is an Orange: A Compilation of Scandinavian Progressive Rock (1995, 11.05) ***/T½[Manticore contribute]

-Manticore appeared in 1993 with their one and only album, Time to Fly which, unsurprisingly, has a heavy ELP bent to it, and late-period ELP at that, although Yes turn up as well (spot the shameless Yours Is No Disgrace rip on Running With The Stars).
+Manticore appeared in 1993 with their lone album (until 2018's comeback, Next Step: Flight 19), Time to Fly, which, unsurprisingly, has a heavy ELP bent to it and late-period ELP at that, although Yes turn up as well (spot the shameless Yours Is No Disgrace rip on Running With The Stars).
 Unlike their Swedish contemporaries Änglagård, Anekdoten and Landberk, Manticore had no problem with using digital equipment alongside the analogue, so some rather nasty pseudo-brass sounds (very Emerson) are to be heard alongside the Hammond and Mellotron.
-The material is OK, but quite simplistic, with more than a hint of '80s neo- (The Manticore Theme has more than a little IQ about it), although they had quite a pleasing lushness in places, helped along by largish helpings of 'Tron strings from both Erik Olsson and Ulf Holmberg.
+While passable enough, the material's quite simplistic, more than a hint of '80s neo- rearing its ugly head (The Manticore Theme has more than a little IQ about it), although they had quite a pleasing lushness in places.

 Diamond Head (1975, 42.26) ***½/½Fontera